Summer Retreat

 green trees are like dancers

 unfurling robes.
-There is

 the incessant pink crabapple